Mullins-Lab/Post-finemap_processing/Jaccard_index.md

 The order of columns can differ either to assess a given method & window across LD panels, or different fine-mapping methods within a given LD ref panel & window.

-### 1.COMBINED HEATMAP FOR 32 FINEMAPPING APPROACHES
+### 1. COMBINED HEATMAP FOR 32 FINEMAPPING APPROACHES

 ```
 library(dplyr)